Furrrlo/serial_ram_deref/README.md

 optional arguments:
-  -h, --help            show this help message and exit -i N, --iterations N  Sets the number of iterations, random if left
+  -h, --help            show this help message and exit -s N, --seed N        Sets the random seed used to generate the
+                        testbench.
+  -i N, --iterations N  Sets the number of iterations, random if left
                         empty.
   -z, --zeros           If flagged forces a testcase with 0 as address